chromium/chromium/storage/browser/quota/README.md

 usage) across QuotaClient instances, and cache results as needed.

 ### QuotaDatabase
-Stores persistent information in a per-profile SQLite database.
+Stores persistent information in a per-StoragePartition SQLite database.
 Currently stores a few bits of implementation details, and will likely be expanded to cover Storage Buckets.
 The currently stored information is a usage count, last-modified-time, and last-accessed-time for each origin (used to implement LRU eviction on storage pressure, and Clear Site Data with a time filter), and quota granted via the deprecated API navigator.webkitPersistentStorage.requestQuota(1000, ...).

 ### QuotaTemporaryStorageEvictor